andrew-chang-dewitt/hoops-api/README.md

     4. When a User moves money in and out of being reserved for the next occur date for an Expense, they are given the updated Expense & Balance of the Envelope or Balance the money is moved in or out of
     5. When a User moves money in and out of being reserved for the currently available funds on an Expense, they are given the updated Expense & Balance of the Envelope or Balance the money is moved in or out of

-UI Design - API Reference
----

-This app is the back-end REST API serving JSON only, with the User being a Client consuming the API over HTTPS.
-This means the UI is a series of API endpoints used to achieve the stories written above in the [Use Case Analysis](#use-case-analysis) section.

-See [hoops.andrew-chang-dewitt.dev/docs](https://hoops.andrew-chang-dewitt.dev) for an interactive & up to date version of the API endpoint & schema documentation.

 CSCI 23000 Skills Used
 ---